Nassar (actor)

-Nassar (born Muhammad Hanif; 5 March 1958) is an Indian actor, director, producer, dubbing artist, singer and politician who mainly works in the Tamil, Telugu and Malayalam film industries.
+Nassar (born Muhammad Hanif; 5 March 1958) is an Indian actor, director, producer, voice artist, singer and politician who mainly works in the Tamil, Telugu and Malayalam film industries.
 He has also worked in a few Kannada, English, Hindi and Bengali films.
 He is the incumbent president of the Nadigar Sangam, a trade union for film, television, and stage actors in Tamil Nadu.

 Early life and education

 Nassar was born as Muhammad Hanif on March 5, 1958, into a Tamil Muslim family in Palur, Tamil Nadu, India.
 His parents were Mehaboob Basha and Mumtaz.
 He studied in St. Joseph's Higher Secondary School, Chengalpattu.
 He moved to Madras (now Chennai) after school, where he finished his pre-university at Madras Christian College.
 At Madras Christian College, he was an active member of the Dramatic Society.
 Later for a brief time, he worked in the Indian Air Force.
 He trained in two acting schools: the South Indian Film Chamber of Commerce's Film Institute and the Tamil Nadu Institute for Film and Television Technology.